iggredible/Learn-Vim/ch09_macros.md

 qAA.<esc>q
 ```
 The breakdown:
-- `qA` starts recording the macro in register "A".
+- `qA` starts recording the macro in register "A.
 - `A.<esc>` inserts a dot (".") at the end of the line (`A`), then exits insert mode (`<esc>`).
 - `q` stops recording macro.